npbtram0401/Data-cleaning_SQL/README.md

 The following steps illustrate the data cleaning and preparation process:

-Step 1: Create a new table to manipulate and restructure the data without modifying the original dataset.
+Step 1: Create a new table (club_member_info_cleaned) to manipulate and restructure the data without modifying the original dataset.

 Step 2: Clean and document the data.
 There are some possible issues with data: inconsistent letter case, age out of a realistic range, leading and trailing whitespaces, and null values of martial_status and job_title.